MSchuwalow/reveal.js/README.md

 ### Touch Navigation

 You can swipe to navigate through a presentation on any touch-enabled device.
 Horizontal swipes change between horizontal slides, vertical swipes change between vertical slides.
 If you wish to disable this you can set the `touch` config option to false when initializing reveal.js.
+Clicking/Tapping advances to the next elememt, no matter whether it is a fragment or horizontal/vertical slide.

 If there's some part of your content that needs to remain accessible to touch events you'll need to highlight this by adding a `data-prevent-swipe` attribute to the element.
 One common example where this is useful is elements that need to be scrolled.